willson310116/willson310116.github.io/_pages/about.md

 Research Assistant Intern, [CKIP Lab, Academia Sinica](https://ckip.iis.sinica.edu.tw/), 07/2021 - 01/2023
 - LiDAR-based detection system for autonomous mobile robots -->

-I was previously a sofware engineer intern at [Futurewei](https://www.futurewei.com/) in summer 2023, where I built a 3D body tracking sysyem for ARVR platform.
+I was previously a software engineer intern at [Futurewei](https://www.futurewei.com/) in summer 2023, where I built a 3D body tracking sysyem for ARVR platform.
 Prior to that, I interned as a perception software engineer at [FARobot](https://www.farobottech.com/), where I developed a LiDAR-based detection system for autonomous mobile robots.
 I also gain research experience in the area of Computer Vision & Natural Language Processing & Multi-modal Learning during my full-time / internship at [CKIP Lab, Academia Sinica](https://ckip.iis.sinica.edu.tw/).

 ---------------